Why Am I So Insecure In My Relationship? Reasons & Ways To Cope

 7. Create comforting rituals

-How to not be insecure in a relationship?
-Or how to be less insecure in a relationship?
+Wondering, how to not be insecure in a relationship?
 You can effect change and begin weeding out insecurities, or at least learn to manage them effectively, by making your relationship a safe and happy place for both yourself and your partner.
 When you find solace and comfort with one another, you will naturally feel more secure in each other’s presence.

 8. Break old patterns

 Your thoughts affect your emotions and both these affect your behavior, and ultimately your relationship.
 If you keep analyzing every word or action of your partner, you will end up perpetually disturbed.
-And, you will keep thinking: “She or he makes me feel insecure on purpose.”
+And, you will keep thinking, “She/he makes me feel insecure on purpose.”

 But is it really so?
+You may be losing sleep over, “My partner/my girlfriend/my boyfriend is distant but says nothing is wrong”, when, in fact, there may be nothing wrong at all.
 Maybe your partner just needs some alone time.
 That’s why he or she is maintaining a distance from you.
 Keep a healthy and positive perspective, and make a conscious effort to not start painting worst-case scenarios in your head if things don’t happen as per your hopes and expectations.
-That will help you to stop feeling insecure in a relationship.
+That will help you in overcoming insecurity.

 10. Don’t compare

-How to not be insecure in your relationship?
-Steer clear of the comparison trap at all costs.
+One of the simplest tips on how to not be insecure in a relationship is to steer clear of the comparison trap at all costs.
 It is common to look at other couples and compare your situation with theirs.
 Think of a relationship as an iceberg.
 What you see is just the tip, there may be many many more layers that you have no idea about.

 “Don’t compare your relationship with other couples.
 Just because a friend is dealing with a cheating partner, it may not be the case with you,” advises Dr. Bhimani.
 Likewise, don’t feel inadequate about your relationship just because your friend posts pictures on weekly date nights with their spouse of 14 years or you know a couple who goes hiking every Sunday.